Do you know what your money values are?

 - creating a sense of security

-- having peace of mind
+- having peace of mind and reducing anxiety about money

 - having more freedom in your decisions